LiyangQin/GetnClean/README.md

 # GetnClean
-For the Coursera Course, Getting and Cleaning Data
+For the Coursera Course: Getting and Cleaning Data